alexjoverm/blog/source/_posts/Test-Properties-and-Custom-Events-in-Vue-js-Components-with-Jest.md

 }
 ```

 But they all will end up in the most expanded object form (like the last one).
-So if we check the `cmp.vm.$option.props.message`, for the first case, they all will be in the `{ type: X }` format (although for the first example it will be `{ type: null}`)
+So if we check the `cmp.vm.$options.props.message`, for the first case, they all will be in the `{ type: X }` format (although for the first example it will be `{ type: null }`)

 With this in mind, we could write a test suite to test that asserts that the `message` property has the expected validation rules: